|Campus: St. John's||Faculty: Faculty of Science|

 - forensic chemist

-- business teacher
+- chemistry teacher

 Note: some of these careers may call for supplementary education or preparation in the form of graduate studies, experiential learning or professional courses and exams.